Atos20/indecision-maker-server/README.md

-# Server-Side Testing with Express, Supertest, and Knex
+# Server-Side Testing with Express, Jest, Supertest, and Knex

-Starter repo for Express API server with mocha and chai testing
+Starter repo for Express API server interacting with a DB, using Jest and Supertest

 ## Setup